cerebralideas/Cerebral-Coding-Guide/js-guide.md

 ### IIFE or the Immediately Invoked Function Expression

-Ben Alman, or [@cowboy](https://twitter.com/cowboy), is the [one who champions this pattern](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).
+Ben Alman, or [@cowboy](https://twitter.com/cowboy), is the [one who championed this pattern](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).

-	(function (global, $) {
+	(function (global, $, undefined) {

 		// Encapsulated code

-	}(window, jQuery, undefined));
+	}(window, jQuery));

 Notice the passing in of some common objects (e.g. `window`, `jQuery` and `undefined`) that one might want to ensure are mapped to the right parameters.
-This is not required, but is suggested, especially if code will be placed in unknown environments.
+This is not required, but is suggested, especially if code will be placed in unknown (hostile) environments.

 ### For Single (or Few) Instances

 For the most basic object creation patterns, you have a couple of patterns at your disposal.
 We'll stick to the Singleton and Module pattern (for more patterns and far more details, see [Addy Osmani's Book of JS Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/)).
-They are quick to create, easy to understand and utilize the prototypal nature (objects inheriting from other objects) of JavaScript.
-The one downside is each object contains it's own properties and methods, so when multiple objects are used on a single page, memory and performance is sacrificed (for multiple instance patterns, see section 3.2 below).
+They are quick to create, easy to understand.
+The one downside is each object contains it's own properties and methods, so when multiple objects are used on a single page, memory and performance *may be* sacrificed (for multiple instance patterns, see section 3.2 below).

 1. **Singleton Method**